fossegrim/fossegr.im/README.md

 # [fossegr.im](http://fossegr.im)
 This is my personal web-page.
-The repository itself is probably not meant to be of interest to anyone, but the blog is.
+The repository itself is not meant to be of interest to others, but the blog is.
 Check it out!